Fujifilm X100F vs Ricoh GR III

 It is notable that the X100F has a microphone port, which is missing on the GR III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100F and the GR III are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Ricoh GR III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.